Transgender North Carolinians file federal lawsuit challenging gender-affirming care ban for minors

 “There is not one treatment that is offered to transgender patients in North Carolina that is not also offered to the rest of the patients in their care, and yet that very same care would remain perfectly legal for all other patients,” said Alex Sheldon, executive director of GLMA: Health Professionals Advancing LGBTQ Equality, an organization involved in the lawsuit.

 The offices of Republican General Assembly leaders did not immediately respond to emails seeking comment.

-Phone messages were left with North Carolina Medical Board CEO Thomas Mansfield, who is named as a defendant in the lawsuit for his role overseeing licensing for medical professionals in the state.
+Jean Fischer Brinkley, a spokesperson for the North Carolina Medical Board, declined a request for comment.
+Board CEO Thomas Mansfield is named as a defendant for his role overseeing licensing for medical professionals in the state.

 North Carolina law also prohibits using state funds to support the provision of gender-affirming care.
 This prohibition excludes the North Carolina State Health Plan for government employees and their families, which is under a court order to cover those procedures while a federal appeals court considers a related case.